untis-org/.github/profile/README.md

 ### 🚀 About Us

-We are a team of developers and educators who are passionate about improving education and scheduling processes worldwide.
-Our organization focuses on developing software solutions for the Untis suite, a leading software package for school administration and scheduling.
+We are a team of developers, educators, and other education enthusiasts who are passionate about making school life easier.
+We connect millions of schedulers, teachers, students and parents in 26,000+ schools around the world.

+To foster our connected culture, we value reliability, courage, passion and enthusiasm, and mutual support.

+We have been developing solutions in the field of school organization for over 50 years and have recently made the decision to develop a new generation of our products.

 ### 🍿 Overview